InsultingPros/KFStory/docs/ToyMaster.md

 !> If you are a server owner, double check if you are distributing **Karma** files with **[Music downloader]**.
 Or ask your clients to manually install them.
 Else they will **crash** in 100% cases.

-Last gift from [Alex Quick].
-Keep in mind that original is bugged and unbalanced, install the [Fix](#Toy-Master-Fix) on top of it, save your nerves.
+!> Original version is bugged and unbalanced to hell.
+Install **EITHER** the [Fix V3](#Toy-Master-Fix-V3) **OR** the [Fix V4](#Toy-Master-Fix-V4) on top of it, save your nerves.

+In a free, add-on mod for Killing Floor, created by David Hensley (with help from Killing Floor originator, [Alex Quick]), you can fight off the bizarre and warped toys of someone's nightmare, that are hell-bent on finishing you off.
+All the standard Zeds are replaced with evil toys, set in the Devil's Dollhouse map ©

 Cmdline for dedicated servers: